 Sometimes it just takes time and practice -- the Sudoku solver I spent countless college hours on took me less than an hour a few years later.
 I will say that computer science programs don't tend to start in a way that allows people who didn't write code earlier in life to participate, which in a few years with computer science education policy changes may be okay, but for now eliminates people who grew up in small towns, who weren't interested in coding growing up, or who went to weaker high schools.
 In part, this definitely contributes to the success of coding bootcamps which start with the fundamentals and teach the less conceptual web development skills rather than heavy algorithms.

 I can now write the Sudoku solving algorithm, but I don't think its a necessary skill for developers to have -- I still was a successful software engineer shortly after the time period that I couldn't implement the Sudoku solver.
 I do think that some computer science fundamentals can be very helpful, even for new developers.
-For example, the concepts behind Big-O notation can be really helpful for deciding between approached.
+For example, the concepts behind Big-O notation can be really helpful for deciding between approaches.
 That being said, most data structures and algorithms aren't used on a day to day basis, so why are they the basis for interviews and computer science classes instead of the more important things used every day?

 I'm happy to see my own personal growth in coding; however, I can't wait for a day where developers aren't jumping through imaginary hoops to prove themselves and learning environments are much more constructive.